John Kimbrough: Acting

 After the AFL folded in response to the Japanese attack on Pearl Harbor, Kimbrough parlayed his gridiron fame and athletic good looks into a Hollywood contract, though he only appeared in two western motion pictures, Sundown Jim and The Lone Star Ranger, both released in 1942.

 Military

 He later served as an Army pilot in the Pacific Theater of Operations during World War II.

 Return to football

-Returning from military service, Kimbrough played for the Los Angeles Dons of the All-America Football Conference; unfortunately, his second run at a professional football career was cut short by a series of heart attacks that started when he was only 30 years old.
+Returning from military service, Kimbrough played for the Los Angeles Dons of the All-America Football Conference; his second run at a professional football career was cut short by a series of heart attacks that started when he was only 30 years old.
 He was forced to leave the game in 1948 after three seasons with the Dons.

 Politics

 Kimbrough was elected to the Texas House of Representatives in 1953 as a Democrat.

 Death

 Kimbrough died May 8, 2006, in Haskell, Texas.
 The cause of death was pneumonia.